Kenichi Kaga

 Kenichi Kaga (加賀 健一, Kaga Kenichi) is a Japanese footballer who plays as a defender for J2 League club Blaublitz Akita.

 Playing career

 Kaga was born in Futada, Tennō, Akita on 30 September 1983.
 After graduating from high school, he joined J1 League club Júbilo Iwata in 2002.
-However he could hardly play in the match behind Hideto Suzuki, Makoto Tanaka and so on.
+However, he struggled for minutes behind Hideto Suzuki, Makoto Tanaka and so on.

 In 2005, Kaga was loaned to J2 League club Consadole Sapporo.
 He played as regular center back in 2 seasons.
 In 2007, he returned to Júbilo.
-He became a regular player as center back.
+He became a regular player as a center back.
 Although his opportunity to play decreased from 2009, he became a regular player again in 2011.

 In 2012, he moved to FC Tokyo.
 Although he could not become a regular player, he played many matches as center back.

 In 2015, he moved to Urawa Reds.
+However, he struggled for minutes.

-However he could hardly play in the match.
-In 2007, he moved to J2 club Montedio Yamagata.
+In 2017, he moved to J2 club Montedio Yamagata.